giansalex/fonio/README.md

 # Fonio
-Sync File on the cloud
+Sync File on the cloud.